calvinmccarter/unmasking-trees/README.md

 - duplicate_K: Number of random masking orders per actual sample.
 The training dataset will be of size `(n_samples * n_dims * duplicate_K, n_dims)`.
 - top_p: Nucleus sampling parameter for inference.
 - xgboost_kwargs: dict to pass to XGBClassifier.
+- strategy: how to quantize continuous features ('kdiquantile', 'quantile', 'uniform', or 'kmeans').
 - random_state: controls randomness.

 ## Citing this method